Five millennia ago, ancient Egyptians developed a concept known as Maat.

 Different schools of thought have different ideas of what it means to have virtue.

 Religions like Christianity, Judaism, and Islam teach that a virtuous person must obey the word of God.
-Philosophy teaches that having virtue means to act in a way that is beneficial to oneself as well as others.
+Philosophy teaches that having virtue means acting in a way that is beneficial to oneself as well as others.

 Whether religious or secular, all definitions of virtue agree that a virtuous person has a good moral character and the ability to tell the difference between right and wrong.